 In addition to pesticides, Tunisia also sets admissible maximum limits for other contaminants in foodstuffs, such as metals, metalloids, aflatoxines (B1, B2, G1, G2, M1, M2, ochratoxine and histamine).
-Maximum limits are laid out in Tunisian standard NT 117-02.
+Maximum limits that were laid out in Tunisian standard NT 117-02 were canceled in 2013.
+A new decree published in May 2013 (Order#05/13/2013) set up the Maximum Limits Residues for food contaminants.
+The list was not published yet and most likely will be based on European limits.